-The confirmation of Uzbekistan's ratings at 'BB-' with stable outlook reflects the acceptable level of public debt and the recovery of economic activity in the second half of 2020 and further in the first half of 2021.
+The confirmation of Uzbekistan's ratings at 'BB-' with stable outlook reflects the acceptable level of public debt and decent economic performance amid the COVID-19 pandemic.
 The economy of Uzbekistan remains actively developing and the government remains committed to continuing the ongoing structural reforms.
-However, the explicit effects of the COVID-19 pandemic are still to be observed.
-Slow vaccination rollout in Uzbekistan and worldwide as well as the spread of the new variants of the virus might halt economic growth worldwide and in Uzbekistan.
+In addition to that, the banking sector remains stable with adequate profitability and capitalization levels.
+However, in the context of the persisting pandemic, augmented social spending might continue, which could require additional government borrowing.
+The explicit effects of the pandemic are still to be observed and will depend on the speed of COVID-19 vaccination rollout in Uzbekistan and worldwide and the consecutive pick-up or stagnation of business activity.

-The ratings also remain restrained by high inflation, low levels of institutional development and national welfare, and elevated levels of unemployment.
+The ratings remain restrained by high inflation, low levels of institutional development and national welfare, and elevated levels of unemployment.
 Furthermore, despite improved management and transparency, the effectiveness of the monetary policy is undermined by the heavy segmentation of bank lending, high financial dollarization and underdeveloped local capital markets.

-The economic activity is recovering, but the growth might still be halted, should the pandemic persist.
-In 2020 Uzbekistan has faced lower external demand due to sluggish economic activity globally, as well as lower private consumption and investment, caused by quarantine restrictions and uncertainty.
-Despite the significant impact of the pandemic, Uzbekistan is one of the few countries able to avoid economic contraction in 2020, showing a year-end GDP growth of 1,6%.
-After the initial slowdown in the first half of 2020, the economic activity recovered in the second half of 2020 and further in the first half of 2021.
-We expect the growth rate of the economy to come back to its pre-pandemic levels of around 5% in the medium term (see graph 1).
-Our base case scenario can
+As expected, the COVID-19 pandemic has had a significant impact on economic growth in 2020.
+Uzbekistan has faced lower external demand due to sluggish economic activity globally, as well as lower private consumption and investment, caused by quarantine restrictions and uncertainty.
+Despite the significant impact of the pandemic, Uzbekistan is one of the few countries able to avoid economic contraction in 2020, showing a year-end GDP growth of 1,5%.
+With the rollout of the vaccination, relaxation of the lockdown measures and the pick-up of